 There are two main problems when this movement pattern occurs:

-First, in the front squat, you risk dumping the bar onto the floor.
-If we can’t maintain an upright torso then your elbows are more likely to drop, and the bar will roll forward.
+First, in the front squat, you risk the barbell slipping and dumping it onto the floor.
+If we can't maintain an upright torso then your elbows are more likely to drop, and the bar will roll forward.

 Second, you'll be shifting the loading demand from your knee extensors to your hip extensors and you'll rely a lot more on your glutes and low-mid back to compensate.
 This is a weaker position to be in and you'll likely hit a strength plateau unless you can engage your knee-extensor muscles more.